Ruhepol Mariendom

 Copyright: Gerhard Wörnhörer

-This acoustic refuge will thus be located in a space with quite remarkable origins.
-To mark the 100th anniversary of the laying of the cathedral’s foundation stone in 1862, plans were set in motion to install a superb organ to commemorate the man who was the driving force behind the church’s construction, Bishop Rudigier.
+The second Acoustic Refuge was set up in Spring 2009 in a space in the Cathedral with quite remarkable origins.
+To mark the 100th anniversary of the laying of the Cathedral’s foundation stone in 1862, plans were set in motion to install a superb organ to commemorate the man who was the driving force behind the church’s construction, Bishop Rudigier.
 This Rudigier Organ was indeed completed in 1968, though at a very high price—the spectacularly beautiful rose window that had bathed the cathedral’s interior in magnificent light was barricaded.
 The result is a space that is one-of-a-kind in Europe.
-The Rudigier Hall is 10 x 10 meters square and 20 meters high.
+The Rudigier Hall is 10x10 meters square and 20 meters high.
 Its proportions, its acoustics and its atmosphere are all unique.
 It’s as if it were meant to serve as an acoustic refuge.

-The given spatial structure and lighting conditions are further intensified by gentle artistic interventions.
-Linz native Rainer Jessl has developed a light installation that draws upon the Cathedral Ruhepol’s existing lighting situation, which is determined by the sun’s arc across the heavens and the impressive rose window.
+The given spatial structure and lighting conditions were further intensified by minimal artistic interventions.
+Linz native Rainer Jessl developed a light installation that draws upon the Cathedral’s existing lighting situation, which is determined by the sun’s arc across the heavens and the impressive rose window.
 This lightshow culminates at dusk when the giant stained-glass window glows with the sun’s last rays.
 No spotlight can match this spectacle.
 As daylight ends, the impression of floating water pervades the rotunda.

-The only objects in Cathedral Ruhepol’s interior are relaxation-enhancing furnishings created by Tobias Hagleitner, Gunar Wilhelm and Richard Steger, the designers of Centralkino Ruhepol.
+The only objects in Cathedral Acoustic Refuge’s interior are relaxation-enhancing furnishings created by Tobias Hagleitner, Gunar Wilhelm and Richard Steger, the designers of Centralkino Acoustic Refuge.
 All furnishings are made out of large cable spools.
 These raw plywood drums—some cut in half, some whole—have been covered with textile strips and thus serve as recliners and lounging areas with sumptuous felt surfaces.
 The geometry of the spools enables users to enjoy a protected feeling of seclusion and undisturbed relaxation while simultaneously directing users’ attention up to the rose window and to Rainer Jessl’s light installation.

 Press Information to Ruhepol Mariendom